iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.vdh.exposurenotification___1.2/report.md

 <img src="1_star_reviews_wordcloud.png" alt="gov.vdh.exposurenotification 1 reviews"/>
 </p>

+> I never installed it and it still ended up installed on my phone, waste of space<br> :date: __2021-01-13 07:59:40__

+> Notifications on this app depend on VDH calling you and giving you a pin number once you're confirmed positive.
+We had a positive in our house over 2 weeks ago and VDH never provided a pin and we were never able to notify using the app which makes this whole thing useless if it can't be quickly used.<br> :date: __2021-01-11 19:12:50__

+> The app never notified me that I had been in contact with someone with Covid, but I contracted the virus.
+I tried to use the notify feature but was never given a PIN.
+I talked to my contact tracer and they were unaware of the PIN so the app has been useless.
+Great idea, but the PIN requirement and the lack of people using the app render it useless.
+I will be deleting it from my phone.<br> :date: __2021-01-10 00:46:30__

 > Not good this app for City Virginia<br> :date: __2021-01-08 20:37:15__

 > Waste of space on my Phone.
 This app does not work like it is supposed to.
 My Wife and I contracted the virus and never did the app say we were in contact with anyone.
 Even when I go to report it, it says wait to contacted by the department of health, two weeks and nothing.
 So don't waste you time with this app and just follow the CDC guidelines to keep yourself safe.<br> :date: __2021-01-05 22:55:24__